 7.4 Phase change

-Now let’s test whether a CA contains a percolating cluster:
+Now let’s test whether a random array contains a percolating cluster:

 During each time step, it also computes the number of wet cells and